LucasKinoshita/github-stars/README.md

 # Github stars

+Simple application to star and unstar repositories.

 ### 📦 Installation

-How to install project dependencies:
+How to install dependencies:

 ```
 yarn install